5 Delicious Recipes To Make For Mum This Mother’s Day

 7) Return the drained potatoes and garlic to a low heat and add a splash of milk and a large knob of butter.
 Mash until smooth, then season generously with salt – this is your garlic mash

 8) Season the creamy chicken & ham hock filling with a generous grind of black pepper and serve with the green veg medley and garlic mash to the side.
 Top the filling with the pie lid, serve and enjoy!

 This recipe is perfect for: satisfying your mum’s chocolate cravings

 Adapted from a fantastic recipe by the Minimalist Baker, these plant-based chocolates are so tasty and easy to make even your non-vegan friends will be begging you to make them some.
-Word to the wise, as we use coconut oil as the base ingredient for these moreish mouthfuls the finished chocolates are quite melty so it’s best to store in them in the fridge or freezer to avoid giving the gift of a totally delicious but rather visually unappealing chocolate puddle.
+Word to the wise, as we use coconut oil as the base ingredient for these moreish mouthfuls the finished chocolates are quite melty so it’s best to store in them in the fridge or freezer to avoid giving the gift of a chocolate puddle this Mother’s Day.

 - 1 cup coconut oil

 - 1/2 cup unsweetened cocoa powder or cacao powder